Blepharoplasty (Eyelid Surgery) in Evansville

 Will Eyelid Surgery improve the functionality of my eyesight?

-Yes, your lateral vision should improve excessive hooding is no longer present.
+Yes, your lateral vision should improve as excessive hooding is no longer present.

 How long after my Eyelid Surgery can I return to physical activity?

 A couple of days after the surgery you are encouraged to care for yourself.